REIT Benefits

 Commercial Development

-Office buildings owned by REITs provide local small businesses as well as larger corporations a place for their companies to grow and succeed.
+Office buildings, such as Bishop Square, are owned by REITs provide local small businesses as well as larger corporations a place for their companies to grow and succeed.

 Retail/Entertainment